 These works do not all identify as criminology and are not popular within the discipline of criminology as they represent a critique of its orthodoxy.
 However, we would argue that an abolitionist approach fits well among Marxist and Foucauldian concepts that ground critical criminology.
 Similarly, we could claim that Purnell’s (2021) Becoming Abolitionists: Police, Protests, and the Pursuit of Freedom in the United States is adjacent to criminology and criminal law.
 Most criminologists would not have heard of it, unless they pay attention to abolition.
 Yet we would argue that Purnell’s text has much to offer regarding why even people who work in the criminal justice system should take abolition seriously.
 This is among the works that should be incorporated into critical criminology as it adopts more of an abolitionist point of view.
 Purnell is someone who has experience working in the criminal justice system.
 It is from those experiences that they developed an abolitionist perspective.

 There are some criminological works that do provide an abolitionist perspective.
 For instance, McDowell’s (2019) article on insurgent safety theorises alternatives to policing and argues that state-sponsored social control fails to provide real safety against harm/transgression and fails to reduce it.
 They argue that community-based safety is the only way to reduce harm/transgression and achieve safety.
 Fernandez (2019) likewise argues that critical sociology and critical criminology should adopt an abolitionist perspective.
 McDowell and Fernandez (2018) wrote about the practice of police abolition in the journal Critical Criminology.
 This is a landmark article for discussions of police abolition, which shows that this topic predated the 2020 mass mobilisations against police and that there is an affinity between discussions of police abolition and critical criminology.
 This article makes a compelling case for disbanding, disempowering and disarming police and argues that criminologists should orient their research agendas in this regard.
 Alex Vitale’s (2017) The End of Policing makes the argument that police fail to reduce harm/transgression.
-Vitale argues that (making changes to the existing structure of policing) is a failed endeavour and reforming police actually allows them to accumulate more resources for police and less to community-based safety.
+Vitale argues that police reform (making changes to the existing structure of policing) is a failed endeavour and reforming police actually allows them to accumulate more resources for police and less to community-based safety.
 It never changes the institution.
 This is a common argument against reform made by several critical criminologists who claim that the system works as it is supposed to work to support the relations of marginalisation and capitalist power (Lynch, 2000; Colaguori, 2005; Gordon, 2005).
 There is also Siegel’s (2017) work on abolitionist police history and police work as violence work.
 All these contributions demonstrate the affinity between a police abolitionist approach and critical criminology and are among the major contributing schools of thought in the abolitionist line of argumentation.

 Prison abolition and penal abolition are more well-known in criminology compared to police abolition contributions back to the 1970s.
 Claire Culhane was a prominent prison abolitionist in Canada who began her work in 1974 when she became a teacher in a provincial prison for women.
 She became an activist and advocate for human and legal rights of prisoners and was a founding member of the Vancouver activist group Prisoners’ Rights Group and hosted a cable TV show called Instead of Prisons.
 In Culhane’s (1991) book No Longer Barred from Prison, she made connections between the politics of imprisonment and the socio-economic practices of the state.
 She argued that the reliance on imprisonment for addressing social problems speaks more to our failure as a society to provide for all its members than it does to success in maintaining public safety.

 The most well-known prison abolition works are those of Thomas Mathiesen, who in the 1970s and 80s argued for prison and penal abolition.
 Mathiesen (1974) offers some useful concepts.
-For example, Mathiesen focuses on positive and negative reforms and argues it is not contradictory for abolitionists or critical scholars to advocate for , that is reforms that diminish the power of the state and diminish the power of carceral institutions.
+For example, Mathiesen focuses on positive and negative reforms and argues it is not contradictory for abolitionists or critical scholars to advocate for negative reforms, that is reforms that diminish the power of the state and diminish the power of carceral institutions.
 However, it is contradictory to argue for positive reforms or reforms that do add to the power of the carceral state.
-Mathiesen also gives us the concept of .
+Mathiesen also gives us the concept of the unfinished.
 Mathiesen argues there is no precise or exact formula for abolitionist inquiry or activism.
 Instead, there is a terrain of shifting tactics and strategies.
 Questions of negative reform and penal power constantly emerge.
 The project of abolition is ongoing and requires constant struggle and analysis.

 The works of Mathiesen have inspired a generation of penal abolitionists.
 In Canada, the works of Justin Piché (2014) are explicitly abolitionists and have focused on penal and carceral abolition.
 These works focus on penal expansion, and prison and jail construction/development.
 Piché has noted that there are shifting targets of penal and carceral abolition that may extend toward immigration detention practices (Piché & Larsen, 2010).
 Nicolas Carrier has written about the blind spots of abolitionist thinking, and the need for penal abolitionists to think seriously about the kinds of limit cases or the most difficult cases for abolitionists to address.
 These would include mass murderers or offenders who hurt children (Carrier & Piché, 2015a, 2015b).
 Carrier pushes abolitionists thinking to address the toughest cases, not the lower hanging fruit such as crimes related to poverty or disorder, Piché et al. (2019) and Carrier et al. (2019) have provided a history of penal abolition scholarship in Canada (also see Walby, 2011).